 Little things can mean a lot to someone who has barely adjusted to a new office.

 Give them personalised, bespoke items from the company.

 Don’t wait until you’re celebrating a new employee’s birthday or work anniversary.
-Surprise your new hires with an early corporate merchandise bonus such as cups and mugs, tailored shirts, bags, caps, beanies, or writing instruments to help them identify with the company.
+Surprise your new hires with an early personalised corporate gifts such as cups and mugs, company t-shirts, bags, caps, beanies, or writing instruments to help them identify with the company.